OMR-Research/lmx/docs/design-process-notes/design-process-notes.md

 Key signature is represented in MusicXML by the `<key>` element inside of the `<attributes>` element.
 It can contain:

 - `<fifths>` - encodes the number of sharps or flats
-- `<cancel>` - explicit cancelling of the previous key signature, since not used in OpenScore Lieder corpus, we ignore this element
+- `<cancel>` - explicit cancelling of the previous key signature, since not used in OpenScore Lieder Corpus, we ignore this element
 - `<mode>` - specifies the mode of the key (major, minor, dorian, ... unusual ones), here only "major", "minor", and "none" are used in the corpus; but this element is ignored because it encodes a semantic "meaning" or "understanding" of the key with respect to the song - it has no effect on the number, or positioning of the key signature accidentals

 The `<fifths>` element value is a number - the number of flats/sharps, in range: